 Asia: A strategic priority

-Asia is an area of strategic priority for marine conservation work, since the region catches, processes and consumes most of the world’s fish.
+Asia is an area of strategic priority for marine conservation work, since the region catches, processes, trade and consumes most of the world’s fishes.
 Asia also has, statistically, the greatest pressure on its coastlines, yet dedicated marine conservation barely exists.
 BLOOM has noted a large number of pressing issues which require ambitious, extensive and strategic intervention, and has decided to start to take appropriate action in Hong Kong.

 Why Hong Kong?

 In early 2009, BLOOM set up an office in Hong Kong, because few places have such a catastrophic environmental record.
-Hong Kong’s waters, once alive with manta rays, green sea turtles and hammerhead sharks, have been exploited to such an extent that fisheries have collapsed, and the ecosystem’s productivity has been lost.
+Hong Kong’s waters, once alive with manta rays, green sea turtles, Hong Kong groupers, Chinese Bahaba and hammerhead sharks, have been exploited to such an extent that fisheries have collapsed, and the ecosystem’s productivity has been almost lost.
 At the turn of the 21st century, the average weight of fish caught in Hong Kong was 10 grams; that is three times lighter than a sparrow.
 Moreover, Hong Kong’s waters are full of toxins and heavy metals.

 Unsustainable eating habits

-Asian eating habits, when it comes to seafood, particularly those of the Chinese in Hong Kong, are highly unsustainable.
-Hong Kong’s marine footprint is alarming, with 62 kg of seafood consumed by each inhabitant each year, compared to a world average of 16.4kg.
+Asia’s eating habits, when it comes to seafood, particularly those of the Chinese in Hong Kong, are highly unsustainable.
+Hong Kong’s marine footprint is alarming, with 71.2 kg (second highest in the Asia) of seafood consumed by each inhabitant each year, compared to a world average of 18.9kg.
 Despite having a very large surrounding maritime area, Hong Kong imports 90% of the seafood products it consumes every year.
 In Hong Kong, more than anywhere else in the world, the abundant choice of fish hides the real problems.

-The hidden services Nature provides, the true costs to the environment
+The hidden services nature provides, the true cost to the environment

 Our action for sharks

-After a long collaboration with the University of Hong Kong and an in-depth study on Hong Kong’s shark consumption habits, BLOOM conducted an awareness campaign targeting luxury hotels, in order to persuade them to stop selling shark products.
+After a long collaboration with the University of Hong Kong and an in-depth study on Hong Kong’s shark consumption habits(read the study Survey on shark consumption habits and attitudes in Hong-Kong_April 2011), BLOOM conducted an awareness campaign targeting luxury hotels, in order to persuade them to stop selling shark products.

-Just three years after the establishment of the Hong Kong office, BLOOM’s actions have known phenomenal success
+Just three years after the establishment of the Hong Kong office, BLOOM’s actions on sharks have seen phenomenal success.